 More than chance has caused you to browse our College catalog.
-Perhaps it is: 1) word of our regionally strong programs in a number of rewarding career fields, 2) our faculty's "top performer" ranking nationally for challenging and supporting students, 3) convenient locations in North East and at our Elkton Station, 4) alliances and agreements with so many baccalaureate level institutions in the region that make it clear sailing to transfer on your terms, 5) our agreement with UMBC to begin offering full bachelor's degree programs here in Cecil County, 6) comparatively affordable tuition, or 7) all of the above.
+Perhaps it is: 1) word of our regionally strong programs in a number of rewarding career fields, 2) our faculty's "top performer" ranking nationally for challenging and supporting students, 3) convenient locations in North East and at our Elkton Station, 4) alliances and agreements with so many baccalaureate level institutions in the region that make it clear sailing to transfer on your terms, 5) comparatively affordable tuition, or 6) all of the above.